VelSkorp/BloggingSystem/README.md

 ## Features

 - User Authentication & Authorization: Secure login and registration for users.
-- Create/Edit/Delete Blog Posts: Full CRUD (Create, Read, Update, Delete) functionality for blog posts.
+- Create/Delete Blog Posts: Full CRUD (Create, Read, Update, Delete) functionality for blog posts.
 - View Blog Posts: Display all blog posts, with options to search by author.
+- View Author profile: Display all blog posts, with author info.
+- View User profile: Display all blog posts, with user info and CRUD operations on posts.
 - Commenting System: Users can leave comments on blog posts.
 - Search Functionality: Fast and efficient search capabilities for blog posts using Elasticsearch.
 - Analytics & Monitoring: Real-time monitoring and visualization of application data with Kibana.